College of Fine Arts and Design

 Dr. Karl Nelson, Director

 The Concert Chorale was created in 1992 to sing the highest quality choral literature from all style periods.
 As UCO's premier choral ensemble, the Concert Chorale is chosen each year from the UCO student population, including majors and non-majors.
-Members of this ensemble have performed at the 2012, 2010 and 2009 Oklahoma Music Educators Conferences, the 2010 College Music Society National Conference in Minneapolis, MN, and three international tours (Italy, 1999, 2008, and Ireland, 2001).
-In July 2014, the Concert Chorale will be performing throughout Brazil, highlighted by their participation as an invited ensemble in the Campina Grande International Music Festival.
+Members of this ensemble have performed at the 2012, 2010 and 2009 Oklahoma Music Educators Conferences, the 2010 College Music Society National Conference in Minneapolis, MN, and four international tours (Italy, 1999, 2008, and Ireland, 2001).
+In July 2014, the Concert Chorale performed throughout Brazil, highlighted by their participation as an invited ensemble in the Campina Grande International Music Festival.
 They have also toured Texas, Louisiana, Kansas, New Mexico, Colorado, and Missouri as well as Oklahoma.

 Performances include Messiah by G.F Handel, Music of Duke Ellingtons’ Sacred Concerts, Ein Deutches Requiem, Op.
 45 by Johannes Brahms, Requiem, Op.
 9 by Maurice Duruflé, The Creation by Franz Joseph Haydn, Requiem in D Minor, KV 626 by W. A. Mozart, Gloria by Francis Poulenc, Hymn to St. Cecilia, Op.
 27 by Benjamin Britten, Gottes Zeit ist die allerbeste Zeit, BWV 106 by J. S. Bach, Liebeslieder Walzer, Op.
 52 by Johannes Brahms, and Magnificat by Halsey Stevens.

 Concert Chorale meets MWF 12:30 to 1:50 p.m. in Music Building 135.
 For additional information about the Concert Chorale please contact Dr. Nelson at firstname.lastname@example.org.

 Dr. Karl Nelson, Director